-I buy virtually all of my essential oils through Mountain Rose Herbs, but your local health store should carry a good selection as well.
+I buy virtually all of my essential oils through Mountain Rose Herbs.

 Ideally, you’ll follow your homemade shampoo with a vinegar rinse.
-As I mentioned above, my husband skips this step and still has excellent results with the type I make him.
+My husband skips this step and still has excellent results with the type I make him.
 (I’ll put that particular recipe at the bottom of this post.)

 For my hair, I fill a small spray bottle half way with vinegar then top it off with water.
 I then spritz all over my towel dried hair.
 (Don’t worry, the vinegar smell disappears after a while!)
 You can also mix some up and pour over your hair as a rinse.
 (No need to rinse it out afterwards with plain water.)